Suggested Searches

 International and Industry Partnerships

 Gateway signifies NASA’s expansion of human spaceflight partnerships into deep space, with contributions from international and commercial partners.
-Space agencies making significant contributions to Gateway include Canadian Space Agency (CSA), European Space Agency (ESA), Japan Aerospace Exploration Agency (JAXA), and the Mohammed Bin Rashid Space Centre (MBRSC).
+Space agencies making significant contributions to Gateway include Canadian Space Agency (CSA), European Space Agency (ESA), Japan Aerospace Exploration Agency (JAXA), and Mohammed Bin Rashid Space Centre (MBRSC).

 What contributions are each of NASA’s partners providing for Gateway?